GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/cross_origin_embedder_policy/index.md

 {% endAside %}

-The `cross_origin_embedder_policy` manifest key takes an object.
-This object should only contain one property named `value` with a string value.
+The `cross_origin_embedder_policy` manifest key takes an object with one property named `value` that takes a string.
 Chrome uses this string as the value of the `Cross-Origin-Embedder-Policy` header when serving resources from the extension's origin.
 For
 example: